 “The twelve labors of Hercules, the Iliad, you know where he had to leave his family for seven years and go through all that, but when he came home, he made the ultimate comeback.

-But when you added Kevin Sullivan under the black cloak to the mix, it took things to a whole different level.
+But adding Kevin Sullivan under the black cloak to the mix took things to a whole other level.

 "It usually happens when the guy has the background of being a heel.
 This goes back to Ronnie Garvin, Steve Austin, The Rock, and Hogan.